istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

 keywords: [kubernetes,cni,sidecar,proxy,network,helm]
 ---

-Follow this flow to install, configure, and use an Istio mesh using the Istio Container Network Interface ([CNI](https://github.com/containernetworking/cni#cni---the-container-network-interface)) plugin.
+Follow this guide to install, configure, and use an Istio mesh using the Istio Container Network Interface ([CNI](https://github.com/containernetworking/cni#cni---the-container-network-interface)) plugin.